 Server Group Awareness allows individual server-nodes to be assigned to specific groups, within a Couchbase Cluster.
-This allows active vBuckets to be maintained on a different group from that of their corresponding replica vBuckets; so that if a group goes offline, bucket-data remains available on another group.
+This allows active vBuckets and indexes to be maintained on groups other than those of their corresponding replica vBuckets and index replicas; so that if a group goes offline, vBuckets and indexes remain available on other groups.

 Possible group layouts, and the effects of failover, are illustrated diagrammatically in Server Group Awareness.

 A data-item stored by Couchbase Server has multiple inner components, each of which has a fixed size limit.

 Components and their sizes are described in Data Size Limits.

 The Couchbase Data Model is based on using JSON documents to store data items.

 The Relational and JSON data models have fundamental differences, explained here graphically.